Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-9/_posts/2000-10-01-JSON-review.md

 # JSON Review

 Before we look at how to access data using AJAX, we will review JSON.
-Recall JSON is JavaScript Object Notation.
-This is a way to store data as an object.
+Recall JSON stands for JavaScript Object Notation.
+This way we can store data as an object.

 Remember, JSON is a standardized method for storing and transporting unordered collections of data.
-This data is stored through _name:value_ pairs.
+This data is stored through _name:value_ pairs or key:value.
 Furthermore, the _values_ in JSON data can be;

 - strings
 - numbers